Loading...

 Transmission and Contagion

-What is the Transmission Route of Bacteria
+What is the transmission route of bacteria?

-Bacteria cause kidney infections when they pass from the urinary tract to the bladder and then ascend from the bladder to the kidneys.
-The ureters (urine tubes) are the primary route of transmission of bacteria from the urinary bladder to the kidney.
+Bacteria cause kidney infections when they pass from the urinary tract to the bladder.
+Then they ascend from the bladder to the kidneys.

-• Sexual activity: Sexual activity can increase the risk of a urinary tract infection (UTI) due to the potential transmission of E. coli bacteria to the urethra.
-If a UTI is not treated, it may lead to a kidney infection, but sexual activity is not a direct cause of kidney infections.
+Sexual activity can increase the risk of a urinary tract infection (UTI).
+It is because of the potential transmission of E. coli bacteria to the urethra.

-• Improper hygiene practices are another transmission route for bacteria.
+They are another transmission route for bacteria.
 Bacteria easily transfer from the genital area to the bladder due to inadequate cleaning.

 Are Kidney Infections Contagious?

-Kidney infections are not communicable diseases and cannot be passed from one person to another.
 There is a misconception that they can be transmitted through touch, skin contact, or respiratory droplets.
-This is not true because kidney infections are only caused by bacteria if they enter an individual's urinary tract and bladder.
+However, this is not true.
+The only cause of kidney infections is bacteria that enter an individual's urinary tract and bladder.

-This is a common misconception about kidney infection because of other transmissible infectious diseases.
 "Infection" does not only mean that the disease is communicable.
-However, the bacteria that causes the infection (E. coli) can be transmitted under some circumstances.
+However, the bacteria that cause the infection (E. coli) can be transmitted under some circumstances.

-The main cause is toilet hygiene and failure to clean genitals with water after using the washroom.
+The main cause is toilet hygiene and failure to clean the genitals with water after using the washroom.
 This transmission does not cause a kidney infection in another person.
 It leads to a urinary tract infection (UTI), which, if not treated, leads to a kidney infection.

-Early and accurate diagnosis of kidney infections is necessary to prevent serious complications like chronic kidney failure or sepsis.
 It allows timely and effective treatment to reduce symptoms quickly and lowers the risk of repeated infection.

 Moreover, early diagnosis also helps to avoid more intensive treatments.
 It leads to better long-term outcomes and cost-effective care.
-To diagnose a kidney infection, healthcare professionals usually take a medical history based on the symptoms.

 How is a kidney infection diagnosed?